 5 Cups Panhandle Milling Bread Flour (plus a little more for kneading)

 2 tsp. salt, fine

 2-3 Tbsp.
 Course Pretzel Salt

 Wash and sanitize hands, tools, and all work surfaces.
-Combine the milk, yeast, sugar, Olive oil, Panhandle Milling Bread Flour, and salt.
+Combine the milk, yeast, sugar, Olive oil.
+In a separate bowl combine the Panhandle Milling Bread Flour, Vital Wheat Gluten and salt.
+Pour the wet ingredients into the dry ingredients.
 Knead until dough is smooth and elastic on a lightly floured surface, about 5 minutes.
 Shape into a ball, place in a lightly greased bowl and cover with plastic wrap.
 Let rise in a warm spot until doubled in size, about 1 hour.